JSON Report Compatibility¶

 Applies to: OrbitFabric JSON reports from v1.0.0 - Stable Mission Data Contract onward

-This page classifies OrbitFabric JSON report compatibility expectations after v1.0.0.
+This page classifies OrbitFabric JSON report compatibility expectations after v1.1.0.

-It is a documentation contract.
-It does not introduce new JSON report fields, new report families, new report schemas, new CLI behavior, new Mission Model semantics, plugin execution, runtime behavior, ground behavior or Studio-specific APIs.
+It documents existing stable and candidate report families.
+It does not introduce new CLI behavior, new Mission Model semantics, plugin execution, runtime behavior, ground behavior or Studio-specific APIs.

 1. Purpose¶